cytronicoder/scbidi/README.md

-### scbidi
+### scBiDi

 (**s**ingle-**c**ell **bi**directional **di**stributional association testing)

-This is a lightweight Python toolkit for bidirectional distributional association testing between gene pairs in single-cell RNA-seq data.

 > [!NOTE]
 > Yes, that name was on purpose.
 No, I will not change it.

+This is a lightweight Python toolkit for bidirectional distributional association testing between gene pairs in single-cell RNA-seq data.

+> [!TIP]
+> Feeling nerdy?
+Check out the [detailed documentation](docs/) for an in-depth explanation of the methodology and usage examples.

 #### Quick start